ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/rocket-250-pounds-accessories-music-collection.markdown

 ---
 campaign-uuid: "c-00fa9af2-154e-44ca-bf73-e030d4839312"
-type: "Preview"
+type: "Competition"
 category: "Competition"
 date: "2018-03-07T09:00:00.000Z"
 end-date: "2018-03-21T23:59:00.000Z"
 disable-form: false
-is_promoted: false
+is_promoted: true
 has_entry_page: true
 title: "Win £250 for shopping spree at Rocket and get the party started!
 3 prizes\
-  \ to win!"
+  \ for winners!”"
 competition-description: "<p>If you were thinking on what kind of look and mood you'd\
   \ like to have for your home… we have the perfect solution for you!
 Get that rock\
   \ look that your house deserves with Rocket! and their accessories inspired by music!\